Roshnisharma/Getting-and-Cleaning-Data-Course-Project/README.md

 #4.Appropriately labels the data set with descriptive variable names
 #5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. tidydata.txt contains the output of the code "run_analysis.R".
+2. "tidydata.txt" contains the output of the code "run_analysis.R".

-3. The variables  means the following: filesinfolder - has list of files in zipped folderdata ActivityTest, dataActivityTrain, dataSubjectTest, dataSubjectTrain, dataFeaturesTest, dataFeaturesTrain - raw data dataSubject, dataActivity, dataFeatures - merged data for subject, activity, features dataFeaturesNames - has names of features dataMerged - has merged data setMeanStdNames - has names from dataFeaturesNames which are required dataMergedlater - has data for MeanStdNames variables from dataMerged dataMergedlater1 - has tidy data post calculating mean tidydata.txt - has the output
+3. "CodeBook": tidydata.txt - has the output with attributes.
+The details of attribute is listed in this file.